 The program is free thanks to support from the local community providing resources and financial donations.
 Most fathers learn of the program by word-of-mouth or referrals from community partners.
 Some fathers are court-ordered to participate in the program as an alternative to incarceration for non-payment of child support.

 We have a goal-oriented program.
 Fathers and program staff work together to fashion a personalized One Man Plan.
 Services are offered weekly in peer support groups and one-on-one meetings to address individual needs and goals are scheduled daily.
 Father/child events are planned to provide opportunities for fathers and families to spend time together.
 Read more about our Program Services.

-Richland County Site has weekly group sessions on Tuesday evening's beginning at 5:00 pm until 7:00 pm, Monday afternoons beginning at 12:00 pm until 2:00 pm at the Site's office located in downtown Columbia at 1821 Hampton Street.
+The Sumter County Site has weekly group sessions on Tuesday evenings at 6:00 p.m. and Thursdays at 12:00 p.m., at the site's office located at 687 N. Guignard Drive Sumter.
 Please call the office for more directions.

 Resource to Businesses and the Community

 We are a resource not only to fathers, but also to businesses seeking able-bodied men to work.
 We can help identify a father who is ready to work and has the skills you need in a reliable employee.
 Our staff can even provide on-going job coaching to help a father deal with issues that arise at work and transportation until he can find reliable transportation on his own.
 Contact our office to meet our job recruiter and to discuss your employment needs.